Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Model Description

 \subsection{Heliosphere and Radiation Model}

-Compression of the heliosphere during a cold cloud crossing would depend on the velocity of the cloud relative to the Sun.
-We consider two possibilities: a collision with a cold cloud in the ecliptic plane and a collision perpendicular to the ecliptic plane (Figure \ref{fig:heliosphere}).
-An ecliptic collision is an example of an event where Earth would spend a portion of its orbit inside the heliosphere and a portion outside the heliosphere (Figure \ref{fig:heliosphere}a).
-In a perpendicular collision (Figure \ref{fig:heliosphere}b), if the heliosphere is sufficiently compressed to within Earth's orbit, Earth would be continuously exposed to interstellar space.
-Because the dimensions of the cold clouds are not known, we consider cloud crossing times between 100 years and 1 Myr.
-This can correspond to clouds on hundreds-of-AU scales to tens-of-parsecs scales.
-Cloud sizes are based on a nominal speed between the cloud and the Sun of 20 km/s \citep{opher_possible_2024, opher_passage_2024}.
+Compression of the heliosphere during a cold cloud crossing would depend on the velocity of the cloud relative to the Sun {and the density of the cloud.
+Both parameters will influence the duration Earth will spend inside the compressed heliosphere, as well as the intensity of particles accelerated at the termination shock.
+The distance of the termination shock will largely influence that amount of radiation.} {In this work, we consider three possibilities.
+The first is a collision with a cold cloud in the ecliptic plane, where the termination shock distance of 0.12 AU from the Sun, {based on the heliospheric model of \cite{opher_possible_2024}}.
+The second is a collision where the termination shock is at 0.4 AU, based on the model of \cite{opher_passage_2024}.
+The third is a hypothetical collision perpendicular to the ecliptic plane.} In the first two cases, Earth would spend a portion of its orbit inside the heliosphere and a portion outside the heliosphere.
+In the perpendicular case, if Earth's orbit is sufficiently compressed to within Earth's orbit, Earth would be continuously exposed to interstellar space.

-In both cases, Earth would spend time outside the heliosphere, experiencing interstellar fluxes of GCRs.
+While outside the heliosphere, Earth experiences interstellar fluxes of GCRs.
 We assume minimal attenuation of GCRs by the cold cloud: a 1 GeV proton has a mean free path of 2700 pc, making collisions with hydrogen atoms within even a 20-pc cloud unlikely. \cite{morlino_cosmic_2015} find a $\sim$10\% reduction in flux for GCRs with energies 100 MeV within a cloud with a column density similar to the estimated size of the Local Leo Cold Cloud \citep{meyer_remarkable_2012}.
 Our resulting $^{10}\text{Be}$ production rates may differ by $\sim$10\% in the upper atmosphere, depending on the extent of the cloud.
+For the spectrum of interstellar GCRs, we use the parametrization by \cite{vos_new_2015} fit to Voyager 1 measurements \citep{stone_voyager_2013}.
+Modulation of GCR fluxes reaching Earth throughout the solar cycle is parameterized using the modulation potential $\phi(t)$ \citep{caballero-lopez_limitations_2004}.